converged-computing/container-crafter/README.md

 docker push ghcr.io/converged-computing/container-chonks --all-tags
 ```

-If you need to cleanup:
+After push, depending on the registry you might need to make the images public.
+If you need to cleanup locally:

 ```bash
 docker rmi $(docker images --filter=reference="*ghcr.io/converged-computing/container-chonks*" -q)